How To Handle Breaking Up With Someone You Still Love

 In relationships where abuse is a factor, breaking up in person may not be safe.
 If you think that your partner may become angry or violent when you break up with them, you may wish to break up in a public place or another spot where there are witnesses who will hear their anger and get help if needed.
 It may be wise to tell a friend or family where you are meeting.
 Video chat may also be a solution for situations where an in-person meeting might not be the safest option.

-Can you stay in touch after a breakup?
+Can you stay in touch after the relationship ends?

 If you care deeply about your partner, the idea of never seeing that person again might be incredibly painful, even if you know that breaking up was the right thing to do.
 It can be even more painful if your partner wanted to end the relationship, but you didn’t.
 Either way, keeping in mind the reasons why the relationship wasn’t working, even if you still love your now ex-partner, may help you in letting go and moving forward.